NikhilSawal/100DaysOfMLCode/multiple_linear_regression/readme.md

     ## Multiple R-squared:  0.7649, Adjusted R-squared:  0.7563
     ## F-statistic: 88.36 on 13 and 353 DF,  p-value: < 2.2e-16

+Looking at the p-values, it seems like variables `crim`, `indus` and `age` are not useful in predicting the response.
+So, we try to fit our second model excluding these variables.

 Model 2 \[With only significant predictors\]
 --------------------------------------------